pokermonik/ensemble2026_task3/README.md

 # ensemble2026_task3
 This is the solution for the task3 of the ensemble hackathon 2026.
+Complete description of the task is provided in the task3.pdf file.
+It uses mix of LGB and XGB regressors (0.5 weight for each), as it gave better results than using just one of them.
+Optuna was used to find the best hyper parameters.
+The data was aggregated monthly, as 5 minute periods are a bit too small chunks and would result in high computational overload.